 Since the age of being an adult in Japan is 20, it is only natural that the legal drinking age is 20 as well.
 You might have started and enjoyed your life in Tokyo with a bit of booze, but we still strongly advise you to just hold out for a little longer until you are 20.
 Most of the foreigners below 20 come to Tokyo with a student visa.
 It is not worth the risk of losing your visa or the chance of extending your visa for a can of beer.

 If you are 20, however, then congrats!
 Nightlife in Tokyo can be just as if not more exciting than the day.
-Here are some of our recommendations for the best bars in Tokyo!
+Check out our Ultimate Guide to Tokyo at Night!

 Can I sit on the priority seats?